 A variety of medications can be used to treat ADHD.
 According to the Centers for Disease Control and Prevention (CDC), data collected in 2011 indicated that 6.1 percent of children in the U.S. were taking ADHD medication.

 Medication is often an important and difficult reality for parents of children with ADHD.
-Central nervous stimulants (like Adderall and Ritalin) are the most commonly prescribed drugs, but your doctor may recommend other types as well.
+Central nervous system stimulants like Adderall and Ritalin are the most commonly prescribed drugs.
+Your doctor may recommend other types as well.

-Be sure to research drug information thoroughly, and then discuss with your doctor and/or healthcare professional.
+Be sure to research drug information thoroughly, and then discuss with your doctor or a healthcare professional.